 All academic articles and essays must include an abstract (60 to 180 words) that summarizes the paper, including the main argument or findings, the disciplinary background or approach, and any research literatures or theories utilized.

 Submissions must be written in English (although we also consider French and Spanish submissions).

 BIG_Review citation style is very similar to Chicago "author-date" manual of style.
 This means all citations are contained inside parentheses within the text, listing author(s) last name, and the year of publication (and pagination when appropriate, especially following quotations).
 Complete bibliographic details of all references are contained in Works Cited at the end of the manuscript, listed alphabetically by author last name, with year of publication preceding work title.
 All references to academic journal articles must include DOI weblinks or other stable URLs at the end of the entry.
 This increases the exposure of your work.

 Quotations should never end with a period or a comma inside the quotation marks, unless the punctuation is original to source; otherwise, periods and commas come after and outside the quotation marks.
-In the case of article titles in the Works Cited, these should be in quotation marks and follwed by no punctuation marks, neither commas nor periods, as in the following examples.
+In the case of article titles in the Works Cited, these should be in quotation marks and followed by no punctuation marks, neither commas nor periods, as in the following examples.